-Apply 1.0 to 3.0 pts CLEAN AMINE per acre per application as required.
+Apply 1 to 3 pts CLEAN AMINE per acre per application as required.
 Do not harvest cane prior to crop maturity.
-Do not apply more than 4.28 qts CLEAN AMINE per acre (4.0 lbs ae/acre) per year.
+Do not apply more than 4.0 qts CLEAN AMINE/acre (4 lbs ae/acre) per year.

 Preemergence: Limited to one application per crop cycle.
-Do not exceed a maximum of 2.14 qts CLEAN AMINE per acre (2.0 lbs ae/acre) per application.
+Do not exceed a maximum of 2.0 qts CLEAN AMINE/acre (2.0 lbs ae/acre) per application.

-Post emergence: Do not exceed a maximum of 2.14 qts CLEAN AMINE per acre (2.0 lbs ae/acre) per application.
+Post emergence: Do not exceed a maximum of 2.0 qts CLEAN AMINE/acre (2.0 lbs ae/acre) per application.
 Layby applications may be made, but crop damage may occur in some sugarcane cultivars.
-Do not apply this product in a manner that allows spray to drift from the application target site and/or harm to humans, animals or other non-target sites.